 The basic shaft system is used for standard size shafts.

 To sum up, Engineering tolerance is very important and critical part of product design.
 Products can not be manufactured without tolerances.
 You can also use tolerance stackup calculator to define tolerance.

 We will be happy to help.
 If you think we missed Something?
-You can add to this article by sending message in comment box or Contact Us.
+You can add to this article by sending message in the comment box.
 We will do our best to add it in this post.